impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 # Summary: Run an executable with the selected Ruby version
 ```

-And judging by the content of [the `rbenv-shims` file](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-shims){:target="_blank" rel="noopener"} (which we'll get to later), it looks like when the user runs `rbenv shims --short`, rbenv will print the name of each shim in its `shims` directory.
+And judging by the content of [the `rbenv-shims` file](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-shims){:target="_blank" rel="noopener" } (which we'll get to later), it looks like when the user runs `rbenv shims --short`, rbenv will print the name of each shim in its `shims` directory.

 Since there's one shim in that directory for each Ruby gem I have installed, I conclude that we add a shim to this folder whenever we install a Ruby gem which exposes a terminal command.
-(NOTE- we'll find out when we read through [the `rubygems_plugin.rb` file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/rbenv.d/exec/gem-rehash/rubygems_plugin.rb){:target="_blank" rel="noopener"} that this is correct.)
+(NOTE- we'll find out when we read through [the `rubygems_plugin.rb` file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/rbenv.d/exec/gem-rehash/rubygems_plugin.rb){:target="_blank" rel="noopener" } that this is correct.)

 The reason why we run `exec rbenv-shims --short` here, and nothing else (i.e. no `echo`'ing as with other commands) is that we only expose completions for `rbenv exec` that correspond to commands you can run using `rbenv exec`.